NadiaHelemish/Investigate-a-Dataset/README.md

 > The Investigate a Dataset project!, The dataset collects information from more than 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 The Project Medical Appointments No Shows is investigating Medical Appointment No Shows dataset which contains historical data for more than 110K appointments made accross different medical facilities in Brazil for more than 60k patients, for each record there are 14 Variables, metadata related to appointments date, patients gender, age,medical condtion, social support coverage and facilities and 1 TARGET variable "Wither the patient attended the appointment or not
 Read through the description available on the homepage-links present [here](https://docs.google.com/document/d/e/2PACX-1vTlVmknRRnfy_4eTrjw5hYGaiQim5ctr9naaRd4V9du2B5bxpd8FEH3KtDgp8qVekw7Cj1GLk1IXdZi/pub?embedded=True).
 List all column names in each table, and their significance.
 In case of multiple tables, describe the relationship between tables.

+  <a id='wrangling'></a>
+## Data Wrangling

+> **Tip**: In this section of the report, you will load in the data, check for cleanliness, and then trim and clean your dataset for analysis.
+Make sure that you **document your data cleaning steps in mark-down cells precisely and justify your cleaning decisions.**

+### General Properties
+> **Tip**: You should _not_ perform too many operations in each cell.
+Create cells freely to explore your data.
+One option that you can take with this project is to do a lot of explorations in an initial notebook.
+These don't have to be organized, but make sure you use enough comments to understand the purpose of each code cell.
+Then, after you're done with your analysis, create a duplicate notebook where you will trim the excess and organize your steps so that you have a flowing, cohesive report.